2021 Strategic Plan

 - Pursuing a variety of outreaches at each grade level to impact the world with authentic faith, such as a Kindergarten letter exchange with a school in Nepal, 1st graders writing letters to current military and police, card making for veterans at 2nd grade, and 3rd graders making a blanket for Peruvian orphans.

 - Surpassed historical levels of meals gifted and prepared through the Meals for Minneapolis Program.

-GOAL 2: Improve access and exposure to MCA messaging, events, and opportunities for participation in community life.
+Improve access and exposure to MCA messaging, events, and opportunities for participation in community life.

 - New electronic calendar provides search capability and color coding for ease of use located on one platform.

 - Integration of athletic website into MCA’s school site by spring 2018.